slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 }`

 ```

-## PATCH Update all subscriptions
-It bulk updates all subscriptions for user.
+It updates a subscription for user.

 This API is safe to call from the front end JS, where it will read session-cookie to determine the current user.
 Backend callers can use X-QT-AUTH for the same purpose.

+## PATCH Update all subscriptions

 ```shell
 curl -H "X-QT-AUTH: <your-auth-token>" -X "PATCH" http://sketches.quintype.com/api/v1/members/me/subscriptions -d '{